ftbabi/TIE_ECCV2022/README.md

 **Authors**: Yidi Shao, [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/),  and [Bo Dai](http://daibo.info/).

-**Acknowedgement**: This study is supported under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+**Acknowedgement**: This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+It is also supported by Singapore MOE AcRF Tier 2 (MOE-T2EP20221-0011) and Shanghai AI Laboratory.

 **Feel free to ask questions.
 I am currently working on some other stuff but will try my best to reply.
 Please don't hesitate to star!**